 Planting The great majority of perennial border plants can be planted with safety between the end of September and the last week of March.
 In fact, the planting of late-flowering specimens such as Michaelmas daisies and border chrysanthemums could very well be delayed until April.

 Planting holes should be of sufficient depth and breadth to accommodate the roots of the plants without bunching or overcrowding.
 Small plants can be firmed in by hand, but for large clumps the heel of the boot will be required.
-Although firm planting is desirable, this should not entail embedding the
+Although firm planting is desirable, this should not entail embedding the roots in a pocket of sticky ‘goo.
+In heavy clay soils, planting will have to be delayed until the soil condition improves or, better still, the holes can be filled with sifted compost or a mixture of dry soil and peat that has been kept under cover for this purpose.

 This is a rule that might well be applied to all grey-leaved border plants.
-Once
+Once established they can tolerate severe weather conditions but in their first winter they often succumb to severe frosts if they are planted in autumn.

 For the newcomer to gardening, the importance of dealing only with reputable nurseries cannot be overstressed.

-Their catalogues, in addition to lists and descriptions of plants, will often contain
+Their catalogues, in addition to lists and descriptions of plants, will often contain a wealth of information regarding their likes and dislikes.
+Plants, too, will be delivered at the most appropriate time of year for planting out.

 Many of these new-style border plants are entirely self-supporting; others need only a few twiggy sticks pushed in among them to keep them in order.